Archive for Galanthus Viridapice

 Galanthus Mrs. Thompson‘Mrs. Thompson’s’ erratic flowers are a plus.

-40 varieties of snowdrops and snowflakes for sale mail order
+Over 35 varieties of snowdrops and snowflakes plus winter aconite for sale mail order in the US

 click here to access

-Galanthus nivalis 'Blonde Inge'‘Blonde Inge’ is lovely in a mass and bulks up quickly.
+Galanthus nivalis 'Blonde Inge'‘Blonde Inge’ is breathtaking in a mass and bulks up quickly.

 * * * * *